steven-brownlee/academic-kickstart/content/project/zebramussel_phd/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.

 #[image]
-#  caption = "Drawing of zebra mussel with byssal threads on the posterior end"
+#  caption = "Drawing of zebra mussel with byssal threads on the posterior end.
+Photo credit: Great Lakes Environmental Research Laboratory/National Oceanic and Atmospheric Administration"
 #  focal_point = "Smart"

 +++